Incentives and Efficiency in Constrained Allocation Mechanisms: Introduction

-Although successful ad hoc approaches have been tailored for particular problems, to date there is little general understanding of how constraints affect efficiency and incentives, the two classic criteria for implementation.
+Although successful approaches have been tailored for particular constraints in specific problems, to date there is little general understanding of how constraints affect the two classic economic considerations of efficiency and incentives.
 Theoretically, a unified approach would enable analytical insights to be shared between contexts.
-Practically, a flexible theory of constraints for market design would greatly expand applicability.
-Real-world problems involve many considerations that are difficult to anticipate.
-The tools of market design should be general enough to accommodate these considerations.
+Practically, a flexible theory of constraints for market design would expand applicability.
+Real-world problems involve many ad hoc considerations that are difficult to anticipate.
+The tools of market design should be general enough to accommodate such constraints.

-We develop a model of object allocation with private values for completely general constraints.
-A finite number of objects are allocated to a finite number of agents and an arbitrary constraint circumscribes the set of feasible social allocations.
+We study object allocation with private values for completely general constraints.
+A finite number of objects are allocated to a finite number of agents and an arbitrary constraint limits the set of feasible social allocations.
 Each agent has strict preferences over the objects assigned to her, but is indifferent to others' assignments.

-While other agents' assignments have no direct effect on one's well-being, those assignments do limit the profiles of allocations that are jointly feasible.
-Obviously, the assignment of a house to another agent precludes my consumption of that house.
-So even with purely private values, constraints introduce linkage across agents' allocations.
-Each agent $i$ is indirectly concerned with any other $j$'s assignment, not because $i$ cares about $j$'s consumption, but rather because $j$'s assignment will limit the set of objects for $i$ that are jointly feasible with the $j$'s assignment.
-Our goal is to study the set of incentive compatible and efficient mechanisms for a fixed arbitrary constraint.
-In addition, we aim to study how different features of a constraint make it amenable for implementation, that is, to understand what kinds of constraints yield what kinds of truthful and efficient mechanisms.
-For any constraint on the set of feasible allocations, our main findings characterize the entire class of mechanisms that are immune to manipulation by any group of agents yet still yield Pareto efficient outcomes.
+While other agents' assignments have no direct effect on one's well-being, others' assignments do limit the profiles of allocations that are jointly feasible.
+Obviously, the assignment of a house to one agent precludes another agents' consumption of that same house.
+Even with purely private values, constraints introduce linkage across agents' allocations.
+Each agent $i$ is indirectly concerned with any other $j$'s assignment, not because $i$ cares about $j$'s consumption, but rather because $j$'s assignment will limit the set of objects for $i$ that are jointly feasible with $j$'s assignment.
+Our goal is to study the set of incentive compatible and efficient mechanisms for a fixed, but arbitrary constraint.
+We study how different features of a constraint can make it amenable for implementation.
+For any constraint on the set of feasible allocations, our findings characterize the class of mechanisms that are immune to manipulation by any group of agents yet still yield Pareto efficient outcomes.